shreyjasuja/re_s2st/README.md

 ## Interesting Parts/Challenges

-### Interesting Aspects:
+### Aspects which eased Reproducibility:

-- **Access to Models via HuggingFace**: Utilizing HuggingFace as a platform provided streamlined access to several key models used in this study, such as Whisper and SeamlessM4T.
-This not only facilitated the reproducibility but also enhanced the efficiency of setting up experiments.
+- **Access to Models via HuggingFace**: Utilizing HuggingFace as a platform provides streamlined access to several key models used in this study, such as Whisper and SeamlessM4T.
+This not only facilitated reproducibility but also enhanced the efficiency of setting up experiments.

-- **Documentation and Community Support**: The well-documented model cards and active community discussions around these models helped in understanding the nuances of each model's implementation and usage, which significantly aided the debugging and fine-tuning processes.
+- **Documentation and Community Support**: The well-documented model cards and active community discussions around these models helped in understanding the nuances of each model's implementation and usage, which aided the debugging and fine-tuning processes.

 - **Utilization of the Chameleon Testbed**: Employing the Chameleon testbed proved crucial for obtaining reproducible and reliable results due to its robust bare-metal configuration capabilities.
 This environment allowed precise control over computational resources, which is often a limitation in computational research.